Seeds, nuts, suets, insects, fruit or nectar

 Stop by the store and tell us about the birds you’re seeing in your yard.
 We’ll help you find the healthiest food for your backyard birds and show you how to entice new visitors.
 (Hint, hint: Try fresh Black Oil Sunflower Seeds!)

 We are more than happy to answer questions and give our best advice.
-That’s why we started The Backyard Naturalist store almost 30 years ago.
+That’s why we started The Backyard Naturalist store 36 years ago.
 Our mission:

 To inspire our community to appreciate and nurture the nature found in all our backyards by providing a sanctuary of food, water and shelter for wild birds.